nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 6. The `EditLabCommand` calls `LabList#setLab` of the student specified by the given `INDEX`, which edits the target `Lab` to the new `Lab`.

-The following sequence diagram shows the interactions between components during the execution of the `labedit` command:
+The following sequence diagram shows the interactions between components during a `labedit` command, `labedit l/1 s/u`:

 <img src="images/EditLabCommandSequenceDiagram.png" width="850" />